Selnapenek/Documentation/docs/development-tools/sdk/README.md

 # Javascript SDK

-The 8base JavaScript SDK implements the client-side libraries used by applications using 8base services.
+The 8base JavaScript SDK implements aedqwe the client-side libraries used by applications using 8base services.

 ## Usage